AGL Crib Point Gas Import Jetty and Pipeline Project

 AGL & APA Group Gas Import Project - Presentation - 16 July 2020

-- 27 April 2020 - Council’s first letter to the Minister requesting postponement and extension of public exhibition
+- 21 July 2020 - Council’s second letter to the Victorian Minister for Planning requesting postponement and extension of public exhibition.

-- 21 July 2020 - Council’s second letter to the Minister requesting postponement and extension of public exhibition
+- 27 April 2020 - Council’s letter to the Victorian Minister for Planning requesting postponement and extension of public exhibition.

 For questions about the Crib Point AGL Gas Import Jetty Project, all project documentation (including EES and Amendment C272morn), and to subscribe to project updates please contact: